rich-iannone/great-theme/README.md

 ## What Gets Installed

-When you run `great-theme install`, the following files are added to your project:
+When you run `great-theme install`, the following files are added to your documentation directory:

 ```
 your-project/
+├── docs/                # Or your chosen docs directory
-├── _quarto.yml          # Updated with theme configuration
+│   ├── _quarto.yml      # Updated with theme configuration
-├── great-theme.css      # Main theme stylesheet
+│   ├── great-theme.css  # Main theme stylesheet
-└── scripts/
+│   └── scripts/
-    └── post-render.py   # HTML post-processing script
+│       └── post-render.py   # HTML post-processing script
 ```

+If you have an existing `_quarto.yml` or documentation directory, great-theme will detect and use it.

 ## Configuration